FixedPaul/VanitySearch/README.md

-# VanitySearch with FixedPaul CUDA Optimization for GPU
+# VanitySearch with CUDA Optimization for GPU

 # Feature